 I am a social-personality psychologist and my research focuses on how status, emotions, and the self shape interpersonal life.
 I study these broad areas of research using a variety of methods that include controlled laboratory experiments, ethological observations, and psychophysiological assessments.

 I was born and raised in Poway, California.
 I received my undergraduate and graduate training in social psychology from UC Berkeley.
-I am currently an Assistant Professor of psychology at the University of Illinois, Urbana-Champaign.
+I am currently an Assistant Professor at the Yale University School of Management.